 “Vodka is good medicine,” Kamila assured me.
-She was standing in front of Krakow’s Old Synagogue with a plate of bread and a tea cup of salt in her hands.
+She was standing in front of the Old Synagogue with a plate of bread and a tea cup of salt in her hands before my Krakow vodka tour.
 The bread is a symbol of hospitality; the salt, prosperity.
 In Poland, welcoming with bread and salt is an old tradition, one I thought was reserved for Polish weddings.
 I should know: I was married at Buffalo’s Polish Falcon Club.

 Despite being proud of my Polish heritage, I knew nothing about vodka customs.
-Curious about something that’s such a big part of local life, I signed up for a Krakow vodka tour.
+Curious about something that’s such a big part of local life, I signed up for a vodka tour in Krakow.